VekLabs/veklabs.com/src/content/services/Photography.md

 ---
-title: "Photography"
+title: PHOTOGRAPHY
-page_title: "Professional Photography Services Calgary"
+page_title: PHOTOGRAPHY
+image: /src/images/Event-Video.png
 order: 1
 speed: 6
-image: "/src/images/Event-Video.png"
-summary_image: "/src/images/Event-Video.png"
+summary_image: /src/images/Event-Video.png
-summary: "Professional photography services for companies looking for corporate photography, live event coverage, press conference or for your next creative marketing project"
+summary: Professional photography services for companies looking for corporate photography, live event coverage, press conference or for your next creative marketing project
 ---

 Based in Calgary, Alberta but open to frequent travel; Vek Labs provides a wide range of photography services.
 Whether in the studio, on-site or areal we have you covered.
 We pride ourselves in being a nimble team of talented creatives, who can easily interpret your vision and craft the best visual possible for internal or external needs.